whisthq/whist/mandelboxes/browsers/chrome/teleport-extension/README.md

 # Whist Teleport Extension

-This project contains the server-side Whist Chromium extension, known as Teleport.
-It is a browser extension that we install on all server-side browsers (Chrome, Brave) to allow Whist to correlate the state of the server-side browser with the state of the client-side browser.
+This project contains the server-side Whist Chromium extension, known as Whist Teleport.
+It is a browser extension that we install on all server-side browsers (Chrome, Brave) we run, to allow Whist to correlate the state of the server-side browser with the state of the client-side browser (for instance, for file upload and tab switching).

-For instance, we use it for synchronizing file state between the client and server when a file upload message is received, allowing us to perform file upload over the network.

 ## Development

-TODO.
-We should write a README for this project.
+This project is developed as a regular TypeScript project with Webpack as the module bundler.
+Please adhere to the usual Whist code standards for TypeScript.

+## Publishing

+This project gets installed directly in the Chrome Dockerfile, which gets shipped as part of our standard deployment pipeline.
+All changes you merge into this project will automatically be bunlded in the next deployment.